 What is happening with non-standard vehicles under Enhanced Care?

-However, there will be a transition period in which a basic third party liability policy issued prior to May 1, 2021 will continue to cover these losses until the policy expires or is cancelled.
+There is a transition period in which an Owner's Certificate issued to a non-standard vehicle operated in specified rate classes prior to May 1, 2021 will continue provide Basic Third Party Liability for off-highway losses until the policy expires or is cancelled.

-What is the optional Off-Highway Third Party Liability coverage?
+What is optional Off-Highway Third Party Liability coverage?

 For our customers with vehicles such as licensed golf carts, utility vehicles, farm tractors and industrial vehicles (rate classes 030, 100 and 170), who operate off-highway (e.g. on logging roads or private land), optional Off-highway Third Party Liability will protect you in the event of an off-highway crash you are responsible for.

-What limits will be available for Off-Highway Third Party Liability optional product?
+What limits are available for Off-Highway Third Party Liability optional coverage?

-If I want to have coverage on my non-standard vehicle for off-highway risks after May 1, 2021, what do I need to do?
+If I want to have Third Party Liability coverage on my non-standard vehicle for off-highway risks, what do I need to do?

 What if I want to add a non-standard vehicle to my fleet after May 1, 2021?

-Some of the vehicles that my company operates do not go on-highway, does this mean that they are non-standard vehicles?
+Some of the vehicles that my company operates do not go on-highway, does this change affect them?

-A simple way to determine if your vehicle is non-standard is to ask the following two questions:
+A simple way to determine if this change will affect any of your vehicles is to ask the following three questions:

-If the answer is yes to both these questions, the vehicle will be affected by changes to Basic Third Party Liability for non-standard vehicles off-highway.
-This vehicle may be eligible to purchase Off-Highway Third Party Liability on the APV250.
+If the answer is yes to all three of these questions, the vehicle may be affected by changes to Basic Third Party Liability for non-standard vehicles off-highway, and may be eligible to purchase Off-Highway Third Party Liability on the APV250.

 There is no change to the on-highway licensing and insurance requirements for non-standard vehicles eligible for the ORV, “R" or “X" plates.
 However, the impact of removing lawsuits applies to ORV's, “R" and “X" plates as it applies to regular plated vehicles if the crash is on-highway.

-When driving on-highway with a valid license and insurance, the lawsuit ban applies and these vehicles will still be able to access any applicable insurance on through their plates.
+When driving on highway with a valid license and insurance, the lawsuit ban applies and these vehicles will still be able to access any applicable insurance on their plates.